jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 in many authentication or key agreement protocols and is therefore noted for TEAP as well.

-TEAP was designed with a focus on protected authentication methods that typically rely on weak credentials, such as password-based secrets.
-To that extent, the TEAP authentication mitigates several vulnerabilities, such as dictionary attacks, by protecting the weak credential-based authentication method.
+TEAP was designed with a focus on protected inner methods that typically rely on weak credentials, such as password-based secrets.
+To that extent, the TEAP authentication mitigates several vulnerabilities, such as dictionary attacks, by protecting the weak credential-based inner method.
 The protection is based on strong cryptographic algorithms in TLS to provide message confidentiality and integrity.
 The keys derived for the protection relies on strong random challenges provided by both peer and server